Paulinus of Pella: Life

 Next, the usurper Priscus Attalus made Paulinus his Comes privatae largitionis, or the administrator of the imperial finances; this appointment probably happened in 414, when Attalus and his Visigothic master Ataulf were in southern Gaul.
 In Attalus' case, since he had no personal property to provide him revenue, this office proved a burden to Paulinus.
 As a final insult, when Ataulf evacuated Bordeaux, his followers, seeing that Paulinus was an official of Attalus, looted both his and his mother's houses.
 Homeless, Paulinus and his household fled to Vasatis (modern Bazas), only to be caught up in the Visigoth siege of that town.
 In attempting to escape that city, he managed to convince the Alans allied with the Visigoths to abandon the latter, who then were forced to lift the siege.

 By this point, he had been defrauded of his inherited estates by both Visigoths and his fellow Romans.
 Paulinus contemplated leaving Gaul entirely and resettling on lands in Greece that belonged to his mother, but his wife refused to make the voyage.
 Beginning some time after his forty-fifth birthday, his family began to die, beginning with his mother, then his mother-in-law, and then his wife.
 His two sons died before him; only his daughter possibly survived him, having married years before and gone to live in North Africa.
-Alone, Paulinus moved to Marseilles, to live on a small property he still owned.
+Alone, Paulinus moved to Marseille, to live on a small property he still owned.
 Yet he lost even this last possession in a mortgage, and was saved from utter destitution only by the opportune purchase of this property by a wealthy Visigoth.